Unbounded: Object-Boundary Interaction in Mixed Reality: Introduction and Context

-Design spaces in HCI have been framed with different emphases.
-Some focus on system or device properties, leaving interactions implicit, such as exploring the geometrical parameters of a wearable haptic device~\cite{han_parametric_2023}, comparing power sources, displays, and communication mechanisms in energy-harvesting situated displays~\cite{grosse-puppendahl_exploring_2016}, or presenting shapes, sewing methods, materials, and compositions of smart textiles~\cite{ma_sensequins_2022}.
-Others foreground interactions, such as presenting 22 gait gestures grouped by characteristics as an input method~\cite{tsai_gait_2024}, presenting five types of object-based and mid-air gestures in MR~\cite{lyu_objestures_2025}, or categorizing 12 types of joint interactions between smartphones and AR HMDs~\cite{zhu_bishare_2020}.
-A third category combines properties and interactions, such as showing different presentations and interactions for 3D visualization view management ~\cite{liu_datadancing_2023}, exploring interactions alongside kinetic parameters for shape-changing interfaces~\cite{rasmussen_shape-changing_2012}, or examining disappear and reappear interactions through nine types of portals in actuated tangibles~\cite{nakagaki_disappearables_2022}.
+Design spaces can organize and anchor novel, often speculative~\cite{dunne_speculative_2013}, elements.
+Prior work has constructed such spaces with different emphases on how they articulate envisioned futures.
+Some foreground properties of the artifacts or environments they consider while leaving interactions implicit: geometrical parameters of haptic wearables~\cite{han_parametric_2023}; power sources, display technologies, and communication mechanisms in situated displays~\cite{grosse-puppendahl_exploring_2016}; and shapes, sewing methods, materials, and compositions in smart textiles~\cite{ma_sensequins_2022}.
+Some focus on interaction possibilities more directly, presenting properties mainly as contextual background rather than focal elements: 22 gait gestures for on-the-move input~\cite{tsai_gait_2024}, 12 joint interactions between smartphones and AR headsets~\cite{zhu_bishare_2020}, and five interaction types spanning object-based and mid-air gestures, yielding 85 uni- and bimanual interactions~\cite{lyu_objestures_2026}.
+Others entwine properties and interactions: presentations and interactions for 3D visualization view management~\cite{liu_datadancing_2023}, interactions and kinetic parameters in shape-changing interfaces~\cite{rasmussen_shape-changing_2012}, and appearance and reappearance effects in actuated TUIs across nine types of portals~\cite{nakagaki_disappearables_2022}.

-Our design space aligns with this last category but additionally introduces a visual design language that symbolically encodes attributes, facilitating interaction description and generation.